juhasev/sample-ninja-help/email-template-editor.md

 - Privacy policy
 - Unsubscribe link

-> Any modification to this section applies to all the email templates!
+> **IMPORTANT!** Any modification to this section applies to all the email templates!

 #### Footer
 This section usually just contains copyright text and terms of use.
 You may choose to use **Footer** alone or combine it with the **Notice** section above it.